rcl-coding/verifiable-credentials/github-classroom.md

 ## Accepting an Assignment

-- You will be provided with a link to accept the assignment on Github classroom
+- You will be provided with a link by your Assessor to accept the assignment on Github classroom
 - Open the link in a web browser
 - In GitHub Classroom, click on the button to 'Accept this assignment'
 - Refresh the page and click on the link to view your assignment repository